GreenPioneer/testmsjs/README.md

 Support and contributions from the open source community are essential for keeping MEAN.js up to date and always improving!
-There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining MEAN.js in a reasonable amount of time.
+There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allowing us to keep maintaining MEAN.js in a reasonable amount of time.

 ### Creating an Issue